femvc/httpServer/README.md

 Using `npx` you can run the script without installing it first:

-    npx http-server [path] [options]
+    npx httpserver3 [path] [options]

 #### Globally via `npm`

-    npm install --global http-server
+    npm install --global httpserver3

-This will install `http-server` globally so that it may be run from the command line anywhere.
+This will install `httpserver3` globally so that it may be run from the command line anywhere.

 #### Globally via Homebrew

-    brew install http-server
+    brew install httpserver3

 #### As a dependency in your `npm` package:

-    npm install http-server
+    npm install httpserver3

 ## Usage:

-     http-server [path] [options]
+     httpserver3 [path] [options]

 `[path]` defaults to `./`